How to buy a property on the Costa del Sol, Spain – a buyer’s guide

 Capital Gains tax.
-For the year 2017 the tax for tax residents is is 19% for the first 6000 Euros gain, 21% for the amount between 6000 and 50 000 gain, and 23% for amounts over 50 000 Euros.
+At present the tax for tax residents is 19% for the first 6000 Euros gain, 21% for the amount between 6000 and 50 000 gain, and 23% for amounts over 50 000 Euros.
 For non-residents the capital gains tax is 19%.
 The capital gain is calculated on the actual gain which means that you are allowed to deduct the closing cost you had when you bought; ITP/IVA/AJD, notary fees, land registry fees, lawyer fees.
 And the cost when you sell i.e. real estate agent and lawyer fees.

 Fiscal retention for non-residents.
 For non-resident vendors the buyer is required by law to withhold 3% of the purchase price and pay that directly to the tax office on the vendors behalf.
 This is a measure to prevent tax evasion by the vendor who resides in another country.
 The vendor has 90 days after the payment has been done to submit a tax return for capital gains tax which will show how much has to be paid.
 If there is no gain in the sale the 3% will be paid back to the vendor by the tax authorities.
 This can be paid into a Spanish bank account or an account held by the vendor in another EU country.

 For more information please contact us at +34 952 90 48 90, email:email@example.com or visit our offices in Calahonda, Mijas Costa.